Awais11227/Financial-Statement-Analysis-DFML-vs-IMCL/README.md

-# 📊 Financial Statement Analysis – DFML vs IMCL
+# 📊 Financial Statement Analysis – DFML vs IMCL.

 This repository contains the final year group project for the **Business Finance (MGT-232)** course.
 The project presents a comprehensive **comparative financial analysis** of: